tizianonade/devops_bootcamp/2.2 Artifact Repository Manager - Nexus/project/npm_part.md

 2. Create a new repo for the npm artifact
     - Recipe: npm hosted
     - blob: blob-1
-    - name: npm-local-repo
+    - name: npmProjectTeam1
 3. Create a new user for team 1
     3.1 Create a new role
         - type: nexus role
         - role id: team-p1
-        - role name: Teamp p1
+        - role name: Team p1
         - role description: manage npm repo
         - privileges: nx-repository-view-npm-*-*
     3.2 Create a new user